lisawilliams/statehouse-news/readme.md

 ## Intro

+The number of reporters covering state politics and state legislatures has declined dramatically.
+How might we turn that around?
+This document approaches that question in the form of what you might call an "organizational job description" for a newly formed statehouse news service.
+What should be covered?
+How should it be staffed?
+What's the focus?
+Is it an organization with their own website that tries to attract their own audience?
+Is it a wire service whose content appears in other publications?
+Either way, where does the money come from?

 ## Can I add to this?

 Yes, absolutely.
 Here are some instructions on how to add to this repository: [Here's a beginner's guide](https://nerds.inn.org/2015/03/17/contributing-to-the-inn-nerds-docs-repo-using-github-com/).
 Just substitute this repository for the one used as an example in the tutorial.